AmyLeighEddins/Battleship/README.md

 - There is a New Game button that can be used at any time.
 - There is text at the top saying whose turn it is.
+- If you drag the ship in between the table data boxes (the white area) it won't register.

 Problems: